jroivas/dummycrypt/README.md

 REMARK: This should not EVER be considered as cryptographically safe.
 Use something like [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) instead.
 This is meant for simple, easy and fast encryptions, where breach of the data is not that crucial.

+# Building

+To build C version you need [meson](http://mesonbuild.com/) and [ninja](https://ninja-build.org/).

+After that:

+    mkdir build
+    cd build
+    meson ..
+    ninja

+To test C version:

+    ./dummy_crypt "Message to be encrypted" "Your key!"

+To test Python version:

+    ./dummy.py "Message to be encrypted" "Your key!"